WilCrofter/DBNUpperBound.jl/README.md

 An attempt to provide Julia code in support of Terence Tao's [recently proposed Polymath Problem.](http://michaelnielsen.org/polymath1/index.php?title=De_Bruijn-Newman_constant) In particular, I'll try to maintain Julia code which roughly parallels [@KM's python repository](https://github.com/km-git-acc/dbn_upper_bound).

-The main point of Julia in this case is, of course, performance.

 To install this package and its dependencies:

 ```